craftcms/docs/docs/4.x/image-transforms.md

     You do not need to update templates for this setting to work—Craft will just ignore the transform and return a URL to the original image.
     :::

-::: tip
+::: warning
-Some modes may behave the same, when using only one of the **Width** and **Height** settings.
-When left blank, that dimension will be set to whatever maintains the image’s aspect ratio.
+Some modes may behave the same when using only one of the **Width** and **Height** settings.
+Typically, an unset dimension means the image’s aspect ratio is maintained.

 Suppose we have a source image that is 600 pixels wide and 400 pixels tall.
 Applying a **Stretch** transform that only declares a **Width** of 60 pixels would produce an image 40 pixels tall.
 :::